pandorabots-admin/docs/README.md

 **What is AIML?**

 AIML is XML-based and easy for anyone to learn, even if you aren't a programmer.
-Despite its deliberate simplicity, the language powers the most complex conversational agents on the market to date, including the multi award-winning [Mitsuku chatbot](https://en.wikipedia.org/wiki/Mitsuku), which can be tested on [Messenger](https://www.messenger.com/t/47719737069), Kik, Telegram, [Twitch](https://go.twitch.tv/mitsuku_irl), or the [web](http://www.mitsuku.com/).
+Despite its deliberate simplicity, the language powers the most complex conversational agents on the market to date, including the multi award-winning [Mitsuku chatbot](https://en.wikipedia.org/wiki/Mitsuku).
+Mitsuku is widely considered the best AI conversationalist and can be accessed on [Messenger](https://www.messenger.com/t/47719737069), Kik, Telegram, [Twitch](https://go.twitch.tv/mitsuku_irl), or the [web](http://www.mitsuku.com/).

 The easiest way to get started with AIML is to [create a Pandorabots account](https://www.pandorabots.com) and then spend five minutes on the interactive [Quickstart](/building-bots/quickstart.md), which will walk you through both chatbot development and user interface fundamentals.
 For a deeper dive, [Bot Building 101](/building-bots/tutorial-building-bots-on-the-pandorabots-platform.md) is an excellent starting point, and there are a wealth of additional AIML resources in the AIML section.